 C <math.h> - floor() Function

-The C <math.h> floor() function is used to return the next lowest integer value by rounding down the specified number, if necessary.
+The C <math.h> floor() function returns the next lowest integer value by rounding down the specified number, if necessary.
 In other words, it rounds the fraction DOWN of the given number.

 Syntax